elmahio/documentation/docs/elmah-io-apps-request-a-new-integration.md

 To suggest a new integration feel free to reach out through the support widget in the lower right corner.

+!!! note
-> Not all integration requests are implemented.
+    Not all integration requests are implemented.
 Don't feel bad if we decide not implement your suggestion.

 When recommending a new integration we need the following information: